zopyx/print-css-rocks/web/content/discussion.rst

 PDFreactor and PrinceXML support common Javascript libraries like jQuery or other certified Javascript add-ons.
 In many case even simple Javascript add-ons like barcode generators just don't work or produce empty output or fail with some internal error messages.
-The situation is in general bad.
-Useful Javascript modules like MathJax for rendering MathML does not work at all.
+The situation is in general mixed.
+Trial and error is need for checking the functionality and compatibility of individual Javascript modules.
-Vivliostyle does not support Javascript at the moment.
-The state of Javascript with Antennahouse is unknown.

 Images
 ------